The Discrete Gauss Image Problem: Preliminaries

 for some positive $r$.
 By $N(K,x)$, we denote the \textit{normal cone of $K$ at} $x\in\partial K$, that is the set of all outer unit normals at $x$:

 Given $K\in\kno$, we define the radial Gauss image of $\omega\subset\sn$ as:

-The radial Gauss image $\balpha_K$ maps sets of $\sn$ into sets of $\sn$.
-Outside of a spherical Lebesgue measure zero set, multivalued map $\balpha_K$ is singular valued.
-It is known that $\balpha_K$ maps Borel measurable sets into Lebesgue measurable sets.
-See \cite{S14} for both of these results.
-We denote the restriction of $\balpha_K$ to be the singular value map by $\alpha_K$.
-For details, see \cite{GIP}.
+The radial Gauss Image map, $\balpha_K$, maps sets of $\sn$ to sets of $\sn$.
+Outside of a spherical set of Lebesgue measure zero, the multivalued map $\balpha_K$ is singular valued.
+It is known that $\balpha_K$ maps Borel measurable sets to Lebesgue measurable sets.
+See p.88--89 in \cite{S14} for both of these results.
+We denote the restriction of $\balpha_K$ to the corresponding singular valued map by $\alpha_K$.
+For additional details, we refer the reader to \cite{GIP}.

+When working with the radial Gauss Image, we will often abuse the notation, and write $\balpha_K(v)$ directly, instead of more proper $\balpha_K(\{v\})$, if $v$ is a vector.
+Moreover, by